justeattakeaway/pie/apps/pie-docs/src/components/numeric-stepper/numeric-stepper-form/numeric-stepper-form.md

 ---

 ## Overview
-The purpose of numeric steppers as form fields is to offer users flexibility in inputting numeric values, maintaining a consistent form field appearance in form interfaces.
-This allows users to easily adjust and enter numerical data with ease.
+The purpose of numeric steppers as form fields is to offer users flexibility in inputting numeric values, while maintaining a consistent form field appearance in form interfaces.
+This allows users to easily enter and adjust numerical data.

 Numeric steppers [form] allow a user to enter precise values, either by inputting text or by using the increment or decrement buttons.